songbohu/songbohu/README.md

 ### Hi there 🎉

-I am a fourth year PhD student at [Language Technology Lab](https://ltl.mmll.cam.ac.uk/).
+I am a research associate at the [Language Technology Lab](https://ltl.mmll.cam.ac.uk/).

-I am interested in dialogue systems :robot:💬.
+I am interested in building conversational AI for real-world applications, with a particular focus on development and deployment in resource-constrained settings.

 <!--
 **songbohu/songbohu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.